TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/003 New solution.md

 ![img.png](Resources/newsolution.png)

 I.e. it's pretty empty.
-Next up, we will talk about the solution structure.
+Next up, we will talk about the solution structure, which was displayed on the previous slide.